How to Open and Close Your Plantation Shutters

 There’s no such thing as a dumb question.
 So when folks ask us how to open and close their plantation shutters, there’s no reason for them to feel silly about it.
 In fact, we get asked about it so often, we might as well address it for everyone.

 Here’s how to properly operate, open and close the plantation shutters in your home.

 Opening and Closing Plantation Shutters

 Closing them is as simple as swinging each shutter panel back toward the window.
+For our Polywood shutters, the shutter panels should meet in the middle to ensure interlocking of the weather-stripping.
 If you have multiple shutter panels, one shutter panel needs to close before the other can.
 You can easily tell which closes first by looking at the edge of each shutter panel and seeing how they fit together.

 When you close the shutters, you’ll usually hear an audible “snap” when the magnets catch each other.
 If you don’t hear the sound, and your shutters won’t stay closed even after shutting them properly, you may have a bad magnet.
 If that’s the case, we’ll be more than happy to replace a broken or bad magnet on our shutters – just call Sunburst at 877-786-2877.

 First thing’s first, the slats on shutters are called louvers, and closing them is different from closing the actual shutters.
 Now that the technicalities are out of the way, opening and closing the louvers on your shutters is pretty straightforward.